pnp/blog/content/post/how-3-makers-2-devs-and-a-princess-came-together-to-save-kittens.md

 Just before Southcoast Summit 2021 got started, the organizers hosted the **Automate Everything - SS2021 Hackathon** where every solution revolves around Flic buttons.
-Wait, you don\'t know what a Flic button is?
-It\'s basically a wireless smart button that lets you control devices, apps and services.
+Wait, you don't know what a Flic button is?
+It's basically a wireless smart button that lets you control devices, apps and services.
 Push once, twice or hold the button and let each variant trigger a different action.
 There are multiple use cases in business but also in personal life in which Flic buttons make your life